 Results are presented using the grand mean percentages of redds dewatered for each month of spawning, August and September, and each water year type and all water year types combined.
-The complete spawning and egg/alevin incubation periods are provided in the results (Table 11N-14) because changes in Project-related flow any time during these periods can affect the redd dewatering results.
+The expected time for incubation of eggs and alevins is three months (Appendix 11N).
+Because changes in Project-related flow any time during this period can affect redd dewatering, the complete spawning and egg/alevin incubation periods (November - February through January - April) are provided in the results (Table 11N-14).
 The means of the redd dewatering estimates under the NAA and Alternatives 1, 2, and 3 are compared using absolute differences rather than relative differences (percent change) because many of the values for percentages of redds dewatered are small.
 Expressing changes of small values as percent changes may result in very large values that may be misleading.

 The results of the redd dewatering analysis for spring-run (Table 11N-14) show moderate (>2%) increases in redd dewatering for eggs spawned in September of Above Normal Water Years under Alternatives 1B and 3, and reductions in redd dewatering for eggs spawned in August of Above Normal Water Years under Alternative 3.
-Changes for most months and water year types under all the alternatives are less than 2%.
+Changes for most months and water year types under all Alternatives 1, 2, and 3 are less than 2%.
 In general, Alternatives 1, 2, and 3 are not expected to substantially affect spring-run redd dewatering.

-Habitat Availability
+Habitat Weighted Usable Area

 The suitability of physical habitat for salmonid spawning is largely of function of the availability of clean, coarse gravel for constructing redds, favorable depths, and suitable flow velocities.
 The suitability of physical habitat for salmonid rearing is largely a function of water depth, flow velocity, and the availability and type of cover.
 Instream flow potentially affects all these habitat characteristics and often affects the availability of suitable habitat.
-Habitat suitability for spawning and rearing were analyzed using weighted usable area (WUA) curves developed by USFWS and others from results of field studies and hydraulic modeling (see Appendix 11K).
+Habitat suitability for spawning and rearing were analyzed using WUA curves developed by USFWS and others from results of field studies and hydraulic modeling (Appendix 11K).

 Spawning Habitat Weighted Usable Area